pixelrevision/CoreImageExtensions/README.md

 ## What is it?

 CoreImage is a fantastic framework but can be a chore to work with due to lots of magic strings.
-This library is a generated set of data structures designed to make working with core image filters more type safe.
+This library is a generated set of classes and extensions designed to make working with core image filters more type safe.
 This is useful when using in a Playground or if you want more type safety in your project.

 ## Usage

-You can use the filters as data structures.
+You can use the filters as typed classes.

 ```
 let filter = GaussianBlur(image: image, radius: 10).filter()